-The EU is in the process of revising the regulatory framework for medical devices.
-Under the Commission's proposals, the three EU Directives governing medical devices (Directive 90/385/EEC Directive 93/42/EEC and Directive 98/79/EC) will be replaced by two regulations: one on medical devices and one on in vitro diagnostic medical devices.
+In May 2017, the EU adopted new legislation to revise the regulatory framework for medical devices.
+Directives 90/385/EEC and 93/42/EEC will be repealed and replaced by Regulation (EU) 2017/745 with effect from 26 May 2020, while Directive 98/79/EC will be repealed and replaced by Regulation (EU) 2017/746 with effect from 26 May 2022.
 Importantly, unlike directives that must be implemented into national laws, the regulations will be directly applicable in all EU Member States.
-The proposed regulations do not set out a radically new system, but clearly envisage, among other things, stricter controls of medical devices, including strengthening of the conformity assessment procedures, increased expectations as regards clinical data for devices and pre-market regulatory review of high-risk devices.
+The regulations do not set out a radically new system but clearly envisage, among other things, stricter controls of medical devices, including strengthening of the conformity assessment procedures, increased expectations as regards clinical data for devices and pre-market regulatory review of high-risk devices.
 The regulations also envisage greater control over notified bodies and their standards, increased transparency, more robust device vigilance requirements and clarification of the rules for clinical investigations.
-We expect that the final text of the regulations will be published in early 2017 and that they will take effect in 2019, subject to transitional arrangements.
+Under transitional provisions, medical devices or IVDs with notified body certificates issued under one of the directives prior to the effective date of the applicable regulation may continue to be placed on the market for the remaining validity of the certificate, until 27 May 2024 at the latest.
+There are no transitional provisions for devices or IVDs whose conformity assessment has not involved a notified body, so unless the devices have been CE marked in accordance with the new requirements of the applicable regulation, such devices may no longer be placed on the market after the effective date of the applicable regulation.
+However, at the time of writing, only one notified body has been designated under Regulation (EU) 2017/745.
+We are not aware of any notified body that has yet been designated under Regulation (EU) 2017/746, meaning in practice it is not yet possible to bring an in vitro medical device to market, and likely to be difficult to quickly bring any other medical devices to market under the new regulations if notified body input is necessary.

-Clinical Trials Directive 2001/20/EC is also to be repealed and replaced with a Regulation on clinical trials on medicinal products for human use, which was adopted in early 2014.
-The Clinical Trials Regulation will revise current rules, in particular as regards the authorisation procedures; introduce new principles, such as co-sponsoring; and increase clinical trial transparency.
+The Clinical Trials Directive 2001/20/EC is also to be repealed and replaced with a Regulation on clinical trials on medicinal products for human use, which was adopted in early 2014.45 The Clinical Trials Regulation will revise current rules, in particular as regards the authorisation procedures, introduce new principles, such as co-sponsoring, and increase clinical trial transparency.

 The Regulation has the same scope as Directive 2001/20/EC but amends some existing definitions (clinical trial, non-interventional clinical trial) and introduces new definitions, such as 'clinical study', 'low-intervention clinical trial' and 'auxiliary medicinal product'.
 The new rules show a risk-based approach to clinical trials and distinguish between low-intervention clinical trials and other clinical trials.
 The Regulation also introduces a new streamlined single authorisation procedure via an EU portal linked to an EU database managed by the Commission, although an ethics committee review will still be needed in each Member State in which the trial will be conducted.
-The EU database will provide public access to protocol information and clinical trial results, suggesting greater clinical trial trial transparency in the EU.
+The EU database will provide public access to protocol information and clinical trials, suggesting greater clinical trial transparency in the European Union.
 Overall, the new regime should reduce administrative costs for industry, better reflect the variety of clinical trials, and increase clinical-trial transparency.
-The new Regulation is now expected to come into effect in October 2018 once the new EU portal and database are fully operational.
+The new Regulation is now expected to come into effect in 2020, once the new EU portal and database are fully operational.
 There will be a transitional period of three years, during which the rules under the Clinical Trials Directive will continue to apply to existing clinical trials.